The Stones of Matera: A Traveling Artist’s Memories

 This was the Sassi of Matera, as I had first seen it in the Summer of 1998.
 It was the final destination during a program abroad in Italy, which I pursued while studying for my undergraduate degree in Architecture.
 Compared to the other towns and cities we stayed in, Matera was the one I had the most visceral response to.

-The very first thing I did, when we arrived here in the dead of night and were being hurried into our hotel rooms within the Sassi, was to stop and write a few words about the striking landscape I was witnessing.
-And the last thing I did before leaving, once again in the depth of night, was paint myself a final watercolor of the Sassi.
-Perhaps, through both my words and watercolors, I wanted to have keep memories of my own personal impressions of this place.
+The very first thing I did upon arriving at our hotel in the Sassi, in the dead of night, was stop and write a few words about the striking landscape before me.
+As it would turn out, the last thing I did before leaving, once again in the depth of night, was paint myself a watercolor of the Sassi.
+Perhaps, through both my words and watercolors, I intuitively knew that I wanted to preserve the memories of my own personal impressions of this place.
 I returned home not only with these, but with an affinity towards the Sassi that I could not name or fully comprehend.

-Watercolor of the Sassi, painted in Matera, 1998
+Watercolor of the Sassi, painted during my first trip to Matera in 1998

 Several years later, I learned about a Historic Preservation program that was taking place in the Sassi of Matera, and I hastened at the opportunity to be a part of it.
 My knowledge, appreciation, and understanding of the built form of the Sassi, along with its history, deepened considerably as a result of this study.

 Indeed, back then, living conditions in the Sassi were not only primitive, but far from sanitary.
-Homes were overcrowded due to limitations on the expansion needed to accommodate increasing populations, with work animals often being kept within the dwellings as a means of providing warmth.
+Homes were overcrowded due to limitations on the expansion needed to accommodate increasing populations.
+Work animals were often kept within the dwellings as a means of providing warmth, contributing to unhygienic conditions.
 The Sassi were eventually completely abandoned; its residents forced to relocate to a newly built town, La Martella, meant to modernize their way of living.

 It wasn’t until much later that the site was appreciated for its unique built form; a dynamic coexistence of the natural and manmade environment, for its continued and varied inhabitation over more than two millennia, and for its similarities to other significant cave settlements such as Cappadocia in Turkey.
 This eventually lead to the Sassi’s inscription as a UNESCO world heritage site in 1993.